-If you are having trouble when trying to browse the Apple Store online it might be down to connectivity issues, but there's also the possibility that the Apple Store could be closed while Apple updates it with new products.
+If you are having trouble when trying to browse the Apple Store online it might be down to connectivity issues, but there's also the possibility that the Apple Store could be closed while Apple updates it with new products that will be launching later today.

 Why is the Apple Store down?

 There are a few reasons why the Apple Store might be offline.
-It could be because Apple is preparing to launch new products at an event.
+It could be because Apple is preparing to launch new products at an event, or it could be because Apple is about to start taking pre-orders for a new product.

 If the site goes down on a day when Apple doesn't have an event scheduled it may indicate that Apple is about to put new products on sale, or that pre-orders might be starting for upcoming products.